Aggressively Fighting Against Severe Consequences

 Where other attorneys might rush to cut a deal, criminal defense lawyer Steven Wetter wants to take a hard look at the evidence first.
 As a former drug trafficking prosecutor, he knows that the state’s seemingly solid case is a house of cards.
 The more people and agencies involved, the more complicated the case, the easier it is to take it down.

-The Fort Myers law firm of Steven Wetter Attorney at Law, P.A., provides a sophisticated defense for drug trafficking allegations.
+The Fort Myers law firm of Steven Wetter, provides a sophisticated defense for drug trafficking allegations.
 From purported ringleaders to street-level dealers and supporting players caught up in drug stings, we help clients aggressively fight the charges to avoid a felony conviction or minimize the prison term and other consequences.